 Penalties for Interfering or Obstructing a Public Business Establishment

 Individuals can face a number of harsh legal repercussions if they are convicted under PC 602.1.
-Interfering or obstructing a public business establishment can be treated as a misdemeanor by the court system, leading to penalties including up to 90 days of jail time and fines of up to $400.
+Interfering or obstructing a public business establishment is treated as a misdemeanor by the court system and can lead to penalties including up to 90 days of jail time and fines of up to $400.

 These penalties can be challenging to deal with for many people.
 You can get help building a defense against charges of interfering or obstructing a public business establishment by contacting a Los Angeles criminal defense lawyer right away.